Removing Politics from Climate Change

 Global Warming vs. Climate Change

-Global Warming refers to the increasing average air temperatures near the surface of the Earth over the past one to two centuries due to human activities.
-Natural processes also contribute to these higher temperatures.
-Climate change refers to long-term changes in average weather patterns due to both natural processes and human activity.
+Global warming refers to the increase in average air temperatures near Earth’s surface over the past one to two centuries, primarily due to human activities.
+Climate change, on the other hand, refers to long-term shifts in average weather patterns, driven by both natural processes and human activities.

 Global Warming Potential Values